-Your talents might lie in your ability to inspire others to see themselves more clearly and love what they see.
+Your gifts might lie in your ability to inspire others to see themselves more clearly and love what they see.
 You may know how to cook beautiful food that brings happiness to all who eat it.
 Your skills may include having a deep reserve of faith and trust in yourself and your spirit.

 The kind words you choose to say, the patience you exhibit, the forgiveness you muster up for those who’ve offended or hurt you, are all gifts you give.
 The peace you make with others, the smile you give the stranger on the street, are gifts that spread.